12 Low-Alcohol Cocktails that Deliver a Healthy Buzz

 Tall Coconut Cocktail

-This Tall Coconut Cocktail has just two tablespoons of vodka (that's less than one shot of liquor) plus agave, blueberries, and coconut water for a tropical yet good-for-you treat.
+This Tall Coconut Cocktail from Supper in the Suburbs has just two tablespoons of vodka (that's less than one shot of liquor) plus agave, blueberries, and coconut water for a tropical yet good-for-you treat.
 (Related: Surprising Things You Didn't Know About Coconut Water.)

 Dill & Snap Pea Shim